franklinharvey/Harvey-Data-Vis/submission/README.md

 **Design Process:**

-We wanted to see how countries compare against eachother based off of participants responses to questions about level of understanding of tech.
+We wanted to see how countries compare against each other based off of participants responses to questions about level of understanding of tech.

 #### Visualization 2: Safety and Privacy compared to devices users own.